Soundsphere/mariafm/README.md

 Get scrobbles from last.fm and push them into a mariadb database

 ## Overview:
-This python script copies the scrobbles of a user into a mariadb database for fruther data analysis.
+This python script copies the scrobbles of a user into a mariadb database for further data analysis.
 The information stored:
  - Artist
  - Album